crystallabs/virtualtime/README.md

 In addition to matching `Time`s, it is also possible to match `VirtualTime`s against each other.

-Let's say we are interested to know whether the above VT would match any day in the month of March.
+Let's say we are interested in knowing whether the above VT would match any day in the month of March.

 We could do this with: